frnmst/python-training/README.md

 ## Subjects

-- Algorithms
-  - data structures
-  - misc

-- Practice python
+- Python practicing in general
+- Implementation of some algorithms

-- Databases
+- Databases (backend)
-  - Backend development exercises
+- GUI (frontend)

 ## Warning